gc-da11yn/gc-da11yn.github.io/src/pages/en/captioning-guidelines.md

 ---
 title: Captioning Guidelines
 description: Captioning is the process of converting the audio content of a video to displaying the text on a screen or monitor
+toggle: directives-pour-le-sous-titrage
 subject:
   - howTos
 tags: